roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

 ```

 Below is a more detailed description of each of the amqp-specific options:
-- `priority` - Queue default priority for for each task pushed into this queue
+- `priority` - Queue default priority for each task pushed into this queue
   if the priority value for these tasks was not explicitly set.
+  Lower value - higher priority.
+  For example, we have 2 pipelines "pipe1" with priority 1 and "pipe10" with priority 10.
+Jobs from "pipe10" will be taken by workers only if all the jobs from "pipe1" are handled.

 - `prefetch` - The client can request that messages be sent in advance so that
   when the client finishes processing a message, the following message is